 What happens next?

-The ‘decision maker’ is the person who decides if you should get Employment and Support Allowance (ESA) or Universal Credit with the limited capability for work element and they work for the Social Security Agency (SSA).
+The ‘decision maker’ is the person who decides if you should get Employment and Support Allowance (ESA) or Universal Credit with the limited capability for work element and they work for the Department for Work and Pensions (DWP).
 Once you send back the health questionnaire and have been to the medical assessment, they will decide if you should get the benefit.
 They will make one of the following decisions:

 a) You don’t have limited capability for work